 Why are they such health risks even if they do not transmit diseases?
 Here are the reasons why everyone hates them so much:

-- Their bites cause allergic reactions.
-People respond differently to bed bug bites.
+1. Their Bites Cause Allergic Reactions - People respond differently to bed bug bites.
 While most people just feel itchiness that will go away in a few days, some people do have allergic reactions to it.
 And according to the US Environmental Protection Agency, these allergic reactions can lead to severe anaphylaxis, which is a severe life-threatening allergic reaction.

-- Skin infections.
+3. Skin Infections.
 Bed bugs can cause skin infections like impetigo, lymphangitis, and many more.
 If left unchecked, these can result in more severe problems.